From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Ensure your blog posts are skimmable

-Over 40% of readers say they skim blog posts rather than read them in full.
-In fact, the human attention span has decreased from 12 seconds to 8.25 seconds in the last two decades.
+Over 40% of readers say they skim blog posts rather than read them in full, and the human attention span has decreased from 12 seconds to 8.25 seconds in the last two decades.
 For this reason, your blog posts need to be skimmable.

 Readers should be able to get the gist of what you’re saying by simply scanning the page.
 Subheadings, bullet points, and infographics can help to make your blog posts skimmable.